typhonjs-fvtt-lib/validate-manifest/.specification/sections/media.md

 ### Media
-One of the largest additions, the `media` preperty is an array of objects which each provide data for a single multimedia item.
-This data includes a special `type` field which indicates what kind of media is being provided, as well as a `url` property which provides the address of the media resource.
+One of the largest additions, the `media` field is an array of objects which each provide data for a single multimedia item.
+This data includes a special `type` field which indicates what kind of media is being provided, as well as a `url` field which provides the address of the media resource.

 ```json
 "media": [